 I was born and raised in Minnesota in a sleepy little town on the western bank of the Mississippi River.
-I now live in northern Virginia with my wife and two children.
+I now live in northern Virginia with my wife, two children, and Pepper the Wunderhund.
 Growing up in rural Minnesota was a tremendous boon because it provided me with good friends and plenty of space to just be a kid (something that is increasingly rare as the world gets smaller and life gets faster).
 When I wasn't on the river or exploring the surrounding wooded bluffs, I loved reading books.
 I wasn't picky about the genre as long as the story was good.
 I gobbled up history, fantasy, fiction, science fiction, the classics, poetry, and drama.
 Soon I was seeing the world through the eyes of Richard Francis Burton, JRR Tolkien, Frank Herbert, Hemingway, Homer, Robert Service, and Shakespeare.
 And what a remarkable world it is!

 I eventually went on to college, law school, and business school, collecting diplomas along the way.
 I worked in book store and department store buying offices for quite a while before turning, grudgingly, to the practice of law when the forces of competition led to the demise of the enterprises for which I had toiled.
 Eventually, I acquired a position developing policy, and for the last decade I have been happily churning out memoranda, assessments, analysis and other forms of guidance.
 And let us not forget emails.
 Oh, epic the emails I have written!